-The development and organization of the 2001 Unified Planning Work Program is intended to simplify the utilization of Federal Funds based on a combination of FHWA and FTA funding.
-The Federal Match for Line Items 1000 through 5000 in the 2001 Unified Planning Work Program will be based on a 75% Federal Highway Administration match (with a local match as shown below) and a 25% Federal Transit Administration match (with a local match as shown below).
+The development and organization of the 2002 Unified Planning Work Program is intended to simplify the utilization of Federal Funds based on a combination of FHWA and FTA funding.
+The Federal Match for Line Items 1000 through 5000 in the 2002 Unified Planning Work Program will be based on a 75% Federal Highway Administration match (with a local match as shown below) and a 25% Federal Transit Administration match (with a local match as shown below).
 This funding split is based on an agreement between the South Dakota Department of Transportation and the Rapid City Area Metropolitan Planning Organization.
 The exception to this 75/25 split is the funding included for the Office of Air, Rail, and Transit under the South Dakota Department of Transportation.
 The Office of Air, Rail, and Transit has requested Federal Transit Administration funds within Line Items 1000 through 5000.
-All Federal funding for the Office of Air, Rail, and Transit will be through Federal Transit Administration reimbursement only.
-The Office of Air, Rail and Transit will also supply the local match.
+All Federal funding for the Office of Air, Rail, and Transit will also supply the local match.